leoeduardoo/InstagramScrapper/README.md

 > Data scrapping Instagram is difficult because you may never know how data is shown.
 For example: you can not predict when Instagram suggests people to follow on following list.
 When it does, the application crashes.
 >
-> The main goal was to use selenium, which gave the scenario, to use and improve my knowledge.
-Thatʽs the reason because some logic (like storing data, asking for information you already have on payload) seens rubbish: this application is about using databases, RESTful api concepts, errors treatments and so on.
+> The main goal was to use selenium to use and improve my knowledge.
+Thatʽs the reason because some logic (like storing data, asking for information you already have on payload) may seens rubbish: this application is about using selenium, databases, RESTful api concepts, errors treatments and so on.
 >
-> For now, the use of Lombok and checking if following account is commercial is postponed because I think I achieved my intent.
+> For now, the use of Lombok and checking if a following account is commercial is postponed because I think I achieved my intent.